 Kajabi

 Kajabi has its own video hosting service that is included in the price of all plans.
 This means that you don’t have to worry about finding a separate host or paying for one.
-You’ll also get great features such as HD quality, transcripts, and more.
+You’ll also get features such as HD quality, transcripts, and more.

 The Pros and Cons of Thinkific vs Teachable vs Kajabi